![]() |

 story: The root problem is not Espenson or his company, any more than the root problem at Abu Ghraib was Lynndie England.
 The problem is the system that enables cruelty and a lack not just of law enforcement but actual laws.
 Because the only federal laws governing animal cruelty apply to slaughterhouses, where animals may spend only minutes before being dispatched.
 None apply to farms, where animals are protected only by state laws.

+with a guarantee of anonymity.)
 The way most animals are handled in the United States right now has to have all of us omnivores wondering the same thing.

 |